ge0rg/samsung-nx-emailservice/README.md

 See below for the action values.

+### Mastodon

+Go to Settings / Developer on your Mastodon instance, and create a new application.
+You only need to allow `write:statuses` and `write:media`.

+Please call it "samsung-nx-emailservice" and link to this repositroy.

+Once created, you can copy "your access token" into the `MASTODON_TOKEN` variable.

 ### `email` Action

 An email will be sent via the smarthost, using the camera-supplied From